neupanebijen/pioneer-backend/README.md

-# Pioneer Adventures
+# Business Challenge

-**Tagline:** Explore the world’s highest peaks with ease and style.
+**Tagline:** This is a repurposed website, I have removed all the confidential inforamtion from the clients.
+This website has been clearead to display as portfolio.

-Pioneer Adventures is a full-stack MERN project built for a travel company specializing in mountain expeditions.
+Business Challenge is a full-stack MERN project built for a travel company specializing in mountain expeditions.
 This dynamic platform allows users to explore trips, generate PDFs, contact the company, and manage content with an intuitive admin interface.

 ---